Murdalay/bem-core/common.docs/reference/reference.en.md

 Within a template's body it's possible to perform the following actions:

 * Calculate and return a value.
-  If the current mode a value of the particular type is expected, the result of template's body evaluation will be converted into the expected type and used.
+  If the current mode value of the particular type is expected, the returned value of template's body will be evaluated to the expected type and used.
   If the template doesn't return any value, the value `undefined` will be used.
 * Write some data directly into the HTML-result.
-  For this purpose one should write the data into the buffer of HTML-result (`this._buf.push(…)`).
+  For this purpose data should be written into the buffer of HTML-result (`this._buf.push(…)`).
-* Perform arbitrary operations.
+* Perform the arbitrary operations.

 <a id="xjst"></a>

-#### BEM-XJST special constructions
+#### BEM-XJST Special Constructions

-For the interpretation of BEMHTML-templates the [bem-xjst](https://github.com/bem/bem-xjst) module are used.
-It provides a set of BEM related helpers which are expanding the [XJST](https://github.com/veged/xjst) subject domain.
+For interpretation of the BEMHTML-templates the [bem-xjst](https://github.com/bem/bem-xjst) module is used.
+It provides a set of BEM related helpers which expands the [XJST](https://github.com/veged/xjst) subject domain.

-Together with helpers for BEM-entities and modes, it's possible to use BEM-XJST special constructions in a BEMHTML-templates.
-It allows one to modify the context and call procedures for template selecting and its implementation within the new (modified) context.
+Together with the helpers for BEM-entities and modes, it's possible to use the BEM-XJST special constructions in the BEMHTML-templates.
+It allows modifying the context and call procedures for template selection and its implementation within the new (modified) context.

 ***
-**NB** Notice that the functionality and syntax of BEM-XJST constructions may vary from the similar XJST constructions (for example, `apply()`).
+**NB** Notice that functionality and syntax of the BEM-XJST constructions may vary from the similar XJST constructions (for example, `apply()`).

 ***